filippoavi/embedded_project/README.md

-This is the repository for the final project of the Embedded System course of the Master's Degree in Mechatronics Engineering of the University of Trento.
+This is the repository for the final project of the Embedded System course.

 In order to compile the code, it is necessary to install the PlatformIO extension in Visual Studio Code (https://platformio.org).